tlamadon/blm-replicate/README.md

 - `selectedf1educ3.dta`
 - `selectedfirms9708.dta`

 and should be available to the project as a relative path `../data/`.
-Researchers can appy for access at the IFAU.
+Researchers can apply for access at the [IFAU](https://www.ifau.se/).